 I derived this law mainly from reading cases, but also from some real life experience.
 One batch of cases where it shows up a lot is family limited partnerships.
 The ones that get blown up usually have people showing no respect for the entities that they established.
 A classic remark in one of the cases was by one of the partners saying "I just could not wrap my head around the fact that it was not my money".
 Accountants have a delusion that they can fix all the problems with journal entries.
 When it goes to court, journal entries mean nothing.

-If a structure calls for different entities, they should all be actually formed and each should execute their own transactions.
+If a structure calls for different entities, they should all be actually formed and each should execute its own transactions.

 5. A tax plan that ignores AMT or SALT is not much of a tax plan.